arangodb/arangodb/js/client/modules/@arangodb/README.md

-# Arango DB test infrasturcture
+# Arango DB test infrastructure
 ## Philosophy
 All the code structure and the test infrastructure works in a way
 - to have results in all (worst-) cases